Considering OpenJDK? How to Decide

 Now that the Oracle JDK subscription model has changed, you may be looking at options, including the free and open source OpenJDK.

-If you would like a one-hour review of the differences between Oracle JDK and OpenJDK, including what most migrations look like, watch this video: Oracle JDK vs. OpenJDK: What Just Happened?
+If you would like a one-hour review of the differences between the two technologies, including what most migrations look like, watch this video:

 What Is OpenJDK?